tinyerp/odooly/docs/index.rst

 *A versatile tool for browsing Odoo / OpenERP data*

 The Odooly library communicates with any `Odoo / OpenERP server`_ (>= 6.1)
-using `the standard XML-RPC interface`_ or the new JSON-RPC interface.
+using the Webclient API or `the deprecated external RPC interface`_ (JSON-RPC or XML-RPC).

 It provides both a :ref:`fully featured low-level API <client-and-services>`, and an encapsulation of the methods on :ref:`Active Record objects
 <model-and-records>`.
-It implements the Odoo API 8.0.
+It implements the Odoo API.
 Additional helpers are provided to explore the model and administrate the server remotely.